Police records complicate Herschel Walker’s recovery story

 His professional and academic writings lean heavily into the occult, exorcism and possession by demons, which he called a ”theological and sociological reality” in a 2000 article ”Is It Dissociation or Demonization?” that was published in the Journal of Psychology and Christianity.

-In one method of analysis he has pioneered, which experts have singled out as unscientific, patients are asked to color in a drawing of the brain, with Mungadze, who is color blind, drawing conclusions about their mental state from the colors they choose.
-In 2013, he told the televangelist Benny Hinn that he can use the drawings to tell whether someone has been “demonized.”
+In one method of analysis he has pioneered, which experts have singled out as unscientific, patients are asked to color in a drawing of the brain, with Mungadze drawing conclusions about their mental state from the colors they choose.
+In 2013, he told the televangelist Benny Hinn that he can use the drawings to tell whether someone has been ”demonized.”

 ”I can tell them what spirit they have and what it’s doing in their life,” he said on Hinn’s television show.

-Note: This story was first published on Feb.
-10, 2022.
-It was updated on Feb.
-11, 2022, to make clear that U.S. Senate candidate Herschel Walker’s therapist, Jerry Mungadze, holds a doctorate of philosophy in counselor education.